 2017 CDT Conference: Infrastructure and the Environment

-The conference will be addressing the following key issues.
+The conference addressed the following key issues.

 Water is arguably the world’s most essential natural resource; however, freshwater systems are under threat from human activities, resulting in habitat modification and loss of biodiversity.

 Man-made infrastructure has, and will continue to, modify waterways and have complex effects on the hydrological cycle.
 These occur through a number of means including; water extraction, dams, agriculture, leisure activities, industrial contamination and transport infrastructure.

 Managing the freshwater environment is a priority, balancing human resource use and ecosystem protection.